Shreymalhan1/Shreymalhan1.github.io/README.md

 #### 2. Add a file to the Repository
-You can add more pages to your site by creating more new files.
+You can add more pages to your site by creating new files.
 * Click on the `Add file` drop-down button.
 * Select the option based on your convinience.
 * If you are choosing `Create a file`, give the file a name and an extension like .txt or .md